 If you will be absent for less than a week there is no need to inform the School unless you are going to miss a deadline, in which case contact the course secretary.
 If you require an extension for a deadline, then email the Course Organiser.

-If you will be absent for more than a week from lectures for medical, personal, or other reasons, then contact your PT or the SLA.
+If you will be absent for more than a week from lectures for medical, personal, or other reasons, then contact your Personal Tutor or the Student Support Team.

 Combining Work and Study